wellingtonn96/challenge-go-finances/README.md

 ### Getting started with the backend server

-1. Move yourself to the frontend folder: `cd server/`
+1. Move yourself to the backend folder: `cd server/`
 2. Create the database in the Postgres
 3. Configure the database in the `ormconfig.json` file
 4. Run migrations with the command `yarn typeorm migration:run`